Barusei/yolo/README.md

 # Overview
-This project involved the containerization and deployment of a full-stack yolo application using Docker.
+This project involved the containerization and deployment of a full-stack yolo application using Docker, configuration using ansible and vagrant boxes.

 #Containerization of the front-end
 docker network barusei-network and baruseivolume which will be used by both front-end and backend containers